Drug Evaluation Committee 2021-16 Location of Investigational Drug Administration File

 Related classification: Record keeping

-First published: Aug.
-2021
+First published: August 2021

 Question

-I have a question regarding the storage location of investigational drug control files (documents prepared and stored to show that investigational drugs are properly controlled as described in Article 39 Guidance 4 of the GCP).
+I have a question about the storage location of investigational drug control files (documents prepared and stored to show that investigational drugs are properly controlled as described in Article 39 Guidance 4 of the GCP).

 The drugs were kept on the shelves of the Pharmacy Department, and the files were kept on the shelves of the SMO in the Clinical Trial Management Office next to the Pharmacy Department (the SMO managed the shelves and controlled the keys), resulting in a situation where the SMO managed the files.